ckeditor/ckeditor4-docs/docs/guide/dev/integration/easyimage/README.md

 ## About Easy Image

-For more information about Easy Image check {@link guide/dev/features/easyimage/README Functionality Overview – Easy Image}.
+For more information about Easy Image refer to {@link guide/dev/features/easyimage/README Functionality Overview – Easy Image}.